Uncover the candidate’s communication skills in the interview

 “A big red flag for me is when the voice in the cover letter sounds like a completely different person than the person interviewing for the position.”
 If everything seems similar, however, that’s a good sign.

-Pay attention — not just to the content of the answers that candidates provide, but whether that information actually answers the question you asked.
+Pay attention — and not just to the content of the answers that candidates provide.
+You need to ask yourself whether that information actually answers the question you asked.

 “A huge part of communication is actually listening, and if you find your candidate suddenly veering off with something irrelevant to the question you asked, that’s a red flag,” Troiano says.

-These sort of interview questions provide insight into a person’s communication style, says Jana Tulloch, a human resources professional for DevelopIntelligence, a Boulder, Colorado-based company that provides customized technical learning solutions.
+Ask behavioral interview questions, which ask the candidate to provide examples of what they’ve done in the past.
+These sort of communication interview questions provide insight into a person’s communication style, says Jana Tulloch, a human resources professional for DevelopIntelligence, a Boulder, Colorado-based company that provides customized technical learning solutions.

 Again, listen to both the content of their answer as well as how they communicate that content.
 Do they tell their story in a clear and logical way, or do they dart off into different directions?

 Communication interview questions about hypothetical scenarios shed light on how a candidate might deal with sensitive topics or difficult situations they have to communicate, says Joe Campagna, owner of My Virtual HR Director consultants.

 As interviewer, create questions around scenarios that could conceivably happen at your company — especially in the role the person is applying for — and then evaluate how the candidate responds.